-In this post, we will walk you though on how to integrate an app using our Single Sign-On library with Azure Active Directory.
+In this post, we will walk you through on how to integrate an app using our Single Sign-On library with Azure Active Directory.
 You can also take a look at Microsoft's resource regarding Azure ADFS: https://docs.microsoft.com/en-us/azure/active-directory/active-directory-saas-custom-apps.
+To learn more on how our library work with ADFS, you can download our package and take a look at the ADFS example.

 Please follow the steps below: